What is Fault Tree Analysis

-Fault tree analysis can be used to perform for all types of system level risk assessment process.
-The purpose of FTA is to effectively identify cause(s) of system failure and mitigate the risks before it occurs.
-This is an invaluable tool for complex systems that visually displays the logical way of identifying the problem.
-Moreover system efficiency can be attained by this analysis.
-It can be implemented alone or complement to Failure Mode and Effects Analysis (FMEA).
+Fault Tree Analysis can be used to perform all types of system-level risk assessment processes.
+The purpose of FTA is to effectively identify the cause(s) of system failure and mitigate the risks before it occurs.
+This is an invaluable tool for complex systems that visually display the logical identification of the problem.
+Moreover, system efficiency can be attained by this analysis.
+It can be implemented alone or complement Failure Mode and Effects Analysis (FMEA).

-Fault tree uses logical gates to perform the analysis.
-There are numerous FTA symbols exists, but these are broadly divided in to two categories, Event symbols and Gate symbols.
+A Fault Tree uses logical gates to perform an analysis.
+There are numerous FTA symbols exist, but these are broadly divided into two categories: Event symbols and Gate symbols.